 Grant that language-specific shades of meaning, the untranslatability of poetry, the general sense that different languages feel different–all this really is evidence for a kind of linguistic relativity separate from mere cultural difference.
 So though they inhabit the same world by virtue of inhabiting the same planet, Japanese and English monolinguals also inhabit slightly different worlds because of the different ways they frame their innermost thoughts.
 This isn’t implausible, but if we’re going to entertain that idea we should follow it all the way through.
 What about an English speaker and a French speaker?
 Would their worldviews be linguistically closer because their languages are more closely related?
 What about a Canadian and a Scot?
 An American with a Boston accent and an American with a Texas accent?
 What about two siblings who, though presumably linguistically very similar, will not over their lifetimes have been exposed to an identical set of utterances?

 There are approximately 1.5 billion speakers of English in the world today.
 They all know the word “snow”, but for all of them it will bring up different memories, evoke different images, and land differently when employed as poetic imagery.
 At the very least the sound “snow” will trigger responses in different sets of neurons, one for each individual English-speaking skull.
-And yet we agree that there is an (admittedly hazy) sense in which the meaning of “winter” is the same for all English speakers, so a proponent of linguistic relativism has to additionally characterize the way that sameness noticeably breaks down at the (also hazy) boundary between languages.
+And yet we agree that there is an (admittedly hazy) sense in which the meaning of “snow” is the same for all English speakers, so a proponent of linguistic relativism has to additionally characterize the way that sameness noticeably breaks down at the (also hazy) boundary between languages.
 Otherwise we’re left saying that it’s not language that causes us all of us to inhabit different worlds.
 It’s just our brains.